Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

-- handle the chat room creation when client wants to join to an unexisting chat room
-- Rename `subscriber` to `client` in `ChatRooms`
+- Handle multiple chat rooms
-- Change the format of the response for other tests (add the room name)
+- Adapt the UI to handle the room name
 - Allow web clients to write and send messages
 - We have to create a better web UI to allows user to write and send messages